 Engaging an experienced third-party logistics provider can assist you in developing a steady and robust plan to manage the bottlenecks efficiently.

 5) Build a transparent and flexible supply chain

-	A transparent supply chain gives clarity in terms of product, information, document flow, storage and management.
+A transparent supply chain (including transportation management) gives clarity in terms of product, information, document flow, storage and management.
 This transparency also delivers the ability to identify bottlenecks as well as the root cause.
 Blockage inflow can be easily identified in a transparent supply chain and can then be dealt with proactively.

 However, not all bottlenecks can be identified beforehand.
 Some bottlenecks arise suddenly and must be handled after they surface.
 A transparent and flexible supply chain assists to quickly identify these bottlenecks as soon as possible so they can be handled with minimum impact.

 Expert third-party logistics providers assist in building these transparent and flexible supply chain processes by deploying systems, processes, reporting, analytics, experience and expertise.

 In a supply chain, bottlenecks are likely to weaken a supply chain flow and demand more time, attention and energy.
 Timely identification and proactively dealing with these bottlenecks can assist to fasten the flow and improve the overall supply chain.